 As we have seen in the Sacred Fountain, these lyrics are not at random.
 Rather, they have very specific meaning that relates directly to the narrative of the film.

 When the Mahal Mothra cue appears, it includes two interesting instrumental choices.
 In addition to his standard orchestration, Ifukube adds the buzzing woodwind tones of a pungi, the "snake charmer's instrument" native to India but found throughout Southeast Asia, and, somewhat oddly, a karimba, the type of "thumb piano" that is endemic to Africa.

 Mothra vs. Godzilla was released on April 29.
-(It would secure an American release later the same year on September 17.)
 Although it was not as financially successful as King Kong vs. Godzilla, it was a substantial moneymaker nevertheless and proved to Toho that Godzilla and giant monsters in general continued to be substantially lucrative cinematic commodities.